darrensimio/blog-content/_posts/2018-04-12-create-a-google-account-with-company-email-address.md

 <a href="https://accounts.google.com/SignUpWithoutGmail?hl=en"><img class="aligncenter size-full wp-image-118" src="https://darrensim.io/wp-content/uploads/2018/04/Create-Google-Account-Without-Gmail-Form.png" alt="" width="887" height="781" /></a>

 (Note: This form is specifically for creating a google account without the need of Gmail.)

+As part of the sign-up process, Google will send you an email (to the address specified) to verify that the email actually belongs to you.
+Once the verification is completed, your account is all ready to go!